Bayesian Evidence Synthesis for the common effect model: Discussion

 The difficulties arising in the computation of $BF$s makes meta-analytic methods also relevant in data partitioning for Big Data when computations become CPU-intensive as well as data-intensive and cannot be handled by a single machine \citep{zhao2013}. $P$-value combination and other meta-analytic methods have been proposed in this field in order to tackle parallel processing of data partition for frequentist analyses \citep{tsamardinos2019}.

 Utilizing frequentist techniques in order to acquire Bayesian evidence may leave a bitter taste to Bayesians.
 A fully Bayesian approach would require placing a likelihood model on the $BF$s which is not straightforward.
-One could take advantage of recent results concerning the sampling distribution of $BF$s (a shifted non-central chi-square for $g$ priors, see \cite{zhou2018}) and pursue inference based on a full posterior or predictive distribution.
+One could take advantage of results concerning the sampling distribution of $BF$s (a shifted non-central chi-square for $g$ priors, see \cite{zhou2018}) and pursue inference based on a full posterior or predictive distribution.
 However, such an exercise would strip $BF$s of the attractive and easily communicable feature of a single piece of evidence for or against a model.

-Clearly, a reality where $BF$s are the only level of evidence available in published studies (even more $BF$s employing the same priors) is far from close.
-However, the translation and interplay between frequentist and Bayesian evidence is of interest and recent meta-analyses are pointed towards re-assessing frequentist evidence through a Bayesian prism \citep{monden2016,bittl2019}.
+Even though the incorporation of Bayes Factors in psychological research has been increasing \citep{heck2023review}, a reality where $BF$s are the only level of evidence available in published studies (even more $BF$s employing the same priors) is not close.
+However, the translation and interplay between frequentist and Bayesian evidence is of interest and meta-analyses have pointed towards re-assessing frequentist evidence through a Bayesian prism \citep{monden2016,bittl2019}.
 The methods developed and assessed in this work are fit towards this direction.